Richard Honeywood: Biography

-Honeywood grew up in Australia and spent time in Japan as a foreign exchange student in high school.
+Honeywood grew up in Australia and showed an early interest in computers, programming his own games on Commodore 64 and VIC-20.
+He spent time in Japan as a high school foreign exchange student in Gifu.
+He taught himself basic Japanese by looking up characters he did not know from Dragon Quest II and shōnen manga in a dictionary.
 He earned degrees in computer science and Japanese at University of Sydney and spent his fourth year at its sister school, Hosei University.
-He began his career as a game programmer at Rise Corporation, a subsidiary of Seibu Kaihatsu.
+He began his career as a game programmer at Rise Corporation, a subsidiary of Seibu Kaihatsu, working on arcade games and the PlayStation port of Raiden called The Raiden Project (1995).
 Honeywood and some members of this development team left Rise to form Digital Eden, a new company that worked on a number of Nintendo 64DD games in collaboration with HAL Laboratory.
 When it became clear that the 64DD's protracted development would render their efforts meaningless, Digital Eden agreed to disband without releasing a single game.
 Satoru Iwata, then-president of HAL Laboratory, personally offered Honeywood the opportunity to work on an early Pokémon game but he declined, instead joining Square in 1997.

 Originally, he was to work as a programmer on Final Fantasy VII under Ken Narita.
 However, the impressive sales of Final Fantasy VII in Western markets prompted Square to look into improving the quality of its translated products—Final Fantasy VII was widely criticized for its rushed translation, which had been handled entirely by Michael Baskett, the company's only in-house translator at the time.
 Compounding this critical staff shortage, text in the game could only be input in Shift JIS, a standard Japanese character encoding format, which was incompatible with spelling and grammar correction software.
-Honeywood and Aiko Ito were brought on as localization producers to recruit for a dedicated localization team within the company, which later included Alexander O. Smith.
+Honeywood joined Aiko Ito, who had worked with Ted Woolsey on previous games, as localization producers to recruit for a dedicated localization team within the company, which later included Alexander O. Smith.
 This team established best practices with respect to code preservation—localization efforts for Chocobo no Fushigi na Dungeon and Tobal 2 were halted at the gate when a complete copy of the source code could not be pieced together from the disbanded development team's computers.
-For Final Fantasy VIII, Honeywood had written a text parser that would automatically convert text from English ASCII to the Shift JIS format required by the game engine's compiler, streamlining the translation process dramatically.
+For Final Fantasy VIII (1999), Honeywood had written a text parser that would automatically convert text from English ASCII to the Shift JIS format required by the game engine's compiler, streamlining the translation process dramatically.